Skip to Main Content

 The U. S. Copyright Office put out a paper in the Federal Register (2023, March 16) stating that only works created by humans can be registered for copyright.
 If you use AI to create some of the work, the Copyright Office requires you to provide an estimate of the percentage of the work that is produced by AI when registering for copyright.
 How much human intervention is necessary if AI is used to help generate a work?
 That will probably be worked out via court cases over time!

-Also, be sure the check Terms of Use for the AI you use: Example: OpenAI Terms of Use include the statement that "you may not represent that out put from services was human-generated when it was not."
+Also check the terms of use for the AI you use: Example: OpenAI Terms of Use include the statement that "you may not represent that out put from services was human-generated when it was not."
 See also Content co-authored with the OpenAI API.

 Another example: See Bing chatbot's Terms of Use for their statement on Ownership of Content, etc.

-BEYOND COPYRIGHT: Be careful about putting PII - Personal Identifiable Information - into an AI - whether it is your own personal information or someone else's.
+BEYOND COPYRIGHT: Be careful about over-sharing when you use AI tools.
+Putting PII - Personal Identifiable Information - into an AI - whether it is your own personal information or someone else's!
 Your PII might become part of the training material for the AI and might accidently be released to others.
 See University of Arizona.
 University Libraries.
 How can I protect my privacy when using ChatGPT?

 Marcus, G., & Southen, R. (2024, January 6).
 Generative AI has a visual plagiarism program: Experiments with Midjourney and DALL-E 3 show a copyright minefield.
 IEEE Spectrum.
 What are the possibilities that an AI will produce recognizable elements of a copyrighted work?